How to Find Coffee Shops with WiFi in Seattle

 Never assume WiFi quality based on reputation alone.
 Even highly rated shops can have outdated routers or overloaded bandwidth.
 Always test the connection before settling in for a full work session.

 Connect to the network, open a browser, and try loading a few websites.
 Then run a speed test.
 If the download speed is below 15 Mbps, consider moving on.
-If the connection drops after 10 minutes, it’s not reliable enough for your needs.
+If the connection drops after 10 minutes, its not reliable enough for your needs.

 Also check if the network requires a login portal (common with some chains).
 Some portals auto-expire after 30 minutes, forcing you to re-authenticate.
 This can be disruptive during meetings or file uploads.